Extrajudicial killings and forced disappearances in the Philippines

-Extrajudicial killings and forced disappearances in the Philippines are illegal executions – unlawful or felonious killings – and forced disappearances in the Philippines.
-These are forms of extrajudicial punishment, and include extrajudicial executions, summary executions, arbitrary arrest and detentions, and failed prosecutions due to political activities of leading political, trade union members, dissident or social figures, left-wing political parties, non-governmental organizations, political journalists, outspoken clergy, anti-mining activists, agricultural reform activists, members of organizations that are alleged as allied or legal fronts of the communist movement (such as the "Bayan group") or claimed supporters of the NPA and its political wing, the Communist Party of the Philippines (CPP).
-Other frequent targets are ancestral land rights defenders, Indigenous rights activists, environmentalists, and human rights workers.
+Extrajudicial killings and forced disappearances in the Philippines are illegal executions—unlawful or felonious killings—and forced disappearances in the Philippines.
+These are forms of extrajudicial punishment and include extrajudicial executions, summary executions, arbitrary arrest and detentions, and failed prosecutions due to the political activities of leading political figures, trade union members, dissidents or social figures, left-wing political parties, non-governmental organizations, political journalists, outspoken clergy, anti-mining activists, agricultural reform activists, and members of organizations that are alleged to be allied with or legal fronts of the communist movement or claimed supporters of the NPA and its political wing, the Communist Party of the Philippines (CPP).
+Other frequent targets are ancestral land rights defenders, Indigenous rights activists, environmentalists, and human rights activists.

-Extrajudicial killings are most commonly referred to as "salvaging" in Philippine English.
-The word is believed to be a direct Anglicization of Tagalog salbahe ("cruel", "barbaric"), from Spanish salvaje ("wild", "savage").
+Extrajudicial killings are most commonly referred to as salvaging in Philippine English.
+The word is believed to be a direct anglicization of Tagalog "salbahe" ("cruel" or "barbaric"), from Spanish "salvaje" ("wild" or "savage").

-EJKs that occurred during the administration of Rodrigo Duterte, at the sub-national level, are more likely to occur in provinces that have high population densities, stronger state capacities, and those that are more affluent in terms of economic development.
-It is also found that higher rates of EJKs are correlated with provinces that have severe drug affectation rates, and those areas where Duterte's vote share in the 2016 elections are highest, indicating the presence of vertical accountability.
+EJKs that occurred during the administration of Rodrigo Duterte, at the subnational level, are more likely to occur in provinces that have high population densities, stronger state capacities, and those that are more affluent in terms of economic development.
+It is also found that higher rates of EJKs are correlated with provinces that have severe drug addiction rates and those areas where Duterte's vote share in the 2016 elections is highest, indicating the presence of vertical accountability.

 Nature

-Philippine extrajudicial killings are politically motivated murders committed by government officers, punished by local and international law or convention.
-They include assassinations; deaths due to strafing or indiscriminate firing; massacre; summary execution is done if the victim becomes passive before the moment of death (i.e., abduction leading to death); assassination means forthwith or instant killing while massacre is akin to genocide or mass extermination; thus, killings occurred in many regions or places throughout the Philippines in different times - 136 killings in Southern Tagalog region were recorded by human rights group Karapatan from 2001 to May 19, 2006.
+Philippine extrajudicial killings are politically motivated murders committed by government officers not punished by local and international law or convention.
+They include assassinations, deaths due to strafing or indiscriminate firing, and massacres.
+Killings occurred in many regions or places throughout the Philippines at different time.
+One hundred and thirty-six killings in the Southern Tagalog region were recorded by human rights group Karapatan from 2001 to May 19, 2006.